Mimaaa/be-assessment-2/README.md

 # Resources

 I used some videos in [this playlist](https://www.youtube.com/watch?v=EnczCDsN0p0&list=PLLDNgndR69We8OLIvx2TwveoZvtPuMnCF) to learn how to use PostgreSQL in combination with Node and I also referenced the code we used during the course.

+# Acknowledgments

+A big thanks to my teacher [Titus Wormer](https://github.com/wooorm) for creating this course and setting the bar higher than before.
+It was definitely challenging, but worth every minute.

 # Contributing
 If you would like to [contribute](https://github.com/Mimaaa/be-assessment-2/blob/master/CONTRIBUTING.md), you are welcome to do so.